CUBIC TCP: Characteristics

 CUBIC is a less aggressive and more systematic derivative of BIC TCP, in which the window size is a cubic function of time since the last congestion event, with the inflection point set to the window size prior to the event.
 Because it is a cubic function, there are two components to window growth.
 The first is a concave portion where the window size quickly ramps up to the size before the last congestion event.
 Next is the convex growth where CUBIC probes for more bandwidth, slowly at first then very rapidly.
 CUBIC spends a lot of time at a plateau between the concave and convex growth region which allows the network to stabilize before CUBIC begins looking for more bandwidth.

 Another major difference between CUBIC and many earlier TCP algorithms is that it does not rely on the cadence of RTTs to increase the window size.
 CUBIC's window size is dependent only on the last congestion event.
 With earlier algorithms like TCP New Reno, flows with very short round-trip delay times (RTTs) will receive ACKs faster and therefore have their congestion windows grow faster than other flows with longer RTTs.
 CUBIC allows for more fairness between flows since the window growth is independent of RTT.

+This RTT-independence is particularly important in modern data centers and cloud environments where flows may traverse paths with vastly different round-trip times.
+Studies have shown that in networks with mixed RTT flows, CUBIC achieves up to 3-5 times better fairness compared to traditional loss-based algorithms like Reno.
+The RTT-fairness property makes CUBIC especially suitable for Content Delivery Networks (CDNs) and distributed systems where servers at different geographical locations communicate with clients simultaneously.